HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/ddc/integrating_voltmx_foundry/index.md

 Now you can use all the WCM artifacts that you created on a portal page.

 !!!note
-    This guide using an existing page but you can create a completely new Content Root or any child or sibling page on any site.
+    This guide is using an existing page but you can create a completely new Content Root or any child or sibling page on any site.
 Refer to [Creating a page from the site toolbar](https://help.hcltechsw.com/digital-experience/9.5/dev-theme/themeopt_addpage.html?hl=create%2Cpage) for creating a page.

-1. Go to the any page (e.g. Volt MX DDC) and enable `Edit mode`.
+1. Go to any page (e.g. Volt MX DDC) and enable `Edit mode`.

     ![](../../../assets/WCM_Enable_Edit_Mode.png "Enable Edit mode.")